tanaikech/FilesApp/README.md

   1. Access token got to be able to be given as an argument.
 When the access token is not given as the argument, `ScriptApp.getOAuthToken()` is used as the default access token.
 By this, the service account can be used.

+- v1.1.4 (June 5, 2024)

+  1. A bug for retrieving metadata from the shared drive was removed.

 [TOP](#top)